Nokkum/Discordbot/README.md

 ## Configuration

 ### Bot Permissions
-When inviting the bot, grant these permissions:
+When inviting the bot, grant this permission:
 - ✅ Administrator

 ### Server Setup